Nutrition Counselor - (210001MI)

 Nutrition Counselor a paraprofessional support person who provides services to WIC clients such as, health screening, basic nutrition education, and referral for health care and other services.This position does not have supervisory responsibilities.
 Employees receive supervision from a designated higher-level staff person, with the credentials of a Competent Professional Authority (CP A) or above.

-Associate's Degree or equivalent years of experience (Required)
+Associate's Degree or 2 years working at a WIC Clinic (Required)

-Bachelor's Degree Health education or nutrition, LPNs, and dietetic technicians (Preferred)
+Bachelor's Degree Health education or nutrition, or dietetic internship (Preferred)